 Offering a 17m² personal space, the spacious outside cabins are situated on decks 3 and 8, while the 17m² modern interior cabins of the cruise ship are situated on deck 3, and decks 6 to 11.

 Mein Schiff 5 facilities

 The cruise ship offers a high-quality theatre, an outdoor pool, a sauna, extensive sports areas, a kids club, a baby room, sundecks, indoor cycling areas, shopping arcades, conference rooms, a casino, and a hospital.

 It also features 13 restaurants and bistros, 13 bars and lounges, as well as a bakery.

 Mein Schiff 5 is powered by a 28,000kW diesel-electric engine and propellers supplied by Rolls Royce.
 The vessel’s maximum speed is 21.7k.

 Contractors involved with TUI Cruises’ new cruise ship

 TTS Marine has been contracted to provide a total of 40 items, including shell doors, platforms, covers, elevators and gangways, as well as luggage and provision side loading systems for the vessel.

-R&M will carry out turnkey outfitting of the vessel's provision area, the HVAC rooms, the crew mess room, the reception, and the X-lounge on deck 14.
+R&M carried out turnkey outfitting of the vessel’s provision area, the HVAC rooms, the crew mess room, the reception, and the X-lounge on deck 14.

-The on-board casino be installed by Century Casinos, while Martin Audio will equip the vessel with its proprietary CDD Series audio system.
+The on-board casino was installed by Century Casinos, while Martin Audio equipped the vessel with its proprietary CDD Series audio system.